rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 #### 6.21.422 Normally imposed single sheets

 <a name="6.21.422.1">6.21.422.1</a> For a normally imposed single-folded (i.e., four-page) sheet, record the statement of extent in the same manner as for a volume.
-Apply this rule even if only one of the four pages is printed (see [Note on extent of manifestation, 6.215.422.1](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.422.1)).
+Apply this rule even if only one of the four pages is printed.
+Record the presence of blank pages as a [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) (see [6.215.422.1](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.422.1)).

 >Example:
 > Extent of manifestation: <CITE>1, [3] pages</CITE>